JavaScript Variables

 JavaScript const keyword

-Variable Scopes in JavaScript
+JavaScript Variable Scopes

 1. Global Scope in JavaScript

-Global scope in JavaScript means that you can access the variables that are declared outside the function, or block ( {} ).
+Global scope in JavaScript means that you can access the variables that are declared outside the function or block ( {} ).
 The variable declared in the global scope can be easily accessed from each and every part of the code.

 Note: The variables that are declared with var, let, and const outside the function are globally scoped.